From the Eiffel Tower to the Louvre © French Moments

 Pont Alexandre III, Paris © French Moments

-Spanning River Seine, the bridge connects the 7th to the 8th arrondissements.
-With its beautiful candelabras and lamp-posts, Pont Alexandre III offers superb views to the Eiffel Tower and the big glass and iron cupola of the Grand-Palais.
+With its beautiful candelabras and lamp-posts, Pont Alexandre III offers superb views of the Eiffel Tower and the big glass and iron dome of the Grand Palais.
 Here are a few shots:

 Grand-Palais